 4. Detoxifies Body

 Sulfur is a mineral that’s important for detoxification.
-It helps the liver produce enzymes that are involved in detoxification reactions (9).
-This means that drinking bone broth can help support liver function and detoxification.
+It is a component of some of the amino acids needed for the liver to produce glutathione, the main antioxidant in our bodies (9).
+This means that drinking bone broth may help support liver function and detoxification.

 5. Helps You Sleep Better

-Glycine has also been shown to reduce anxiety levels and improve cognitive function.
-This means that drinking bone broth could help you feel more relaxed and less anxious, which could lead to better sleep.
+Glycine is also thought to reduce anxiety levels and improve cognitive function.
+This means that drinking bone broth might help you feel more relaxed and less anxious, which could lead to better sleep.

 Looking for a way to break the vicious cycle of weight loss and tone up all the jiggly parts?
 Watch the extra pounds fly off and your muscles firm up with the BetterMe app!